klis87/redux-requests/packages/redux-saga-requests/README.md

 );
 ```

-Last, but not least, remember that `watchRequests` is a blocking effect, so if you have more sagas, use
+Moreover, remember that `watchRequests` is a blocking effect, so if you have more sagas, use
 `yield fork(watchRequests)`, or wrap it with something else in `all`:
 ```js
 import { all, takeLatest, put } from 'redux-saga/effects';